Dawit-1621/Upside-down-image-detection-using-PyTorch/README.md

 ### Dataset
+* You can Download the Dataset from here (https://github.com/NVlabs/ffhq-dataset).
 * The dataset that we are using has been derived from the Flicker Faces HQ dataset.
 * This Dataset contains 20k images with 10k original and 10k Upside_Down images.
 Each Image has a size of 256 * 256.